-Several dead in shooting in downtown Prague, police say gunman ‘eliminated’
+Gunman kills at least 14 before being ‘eliminated’ in downtown Prague

 The private outlet TV Nora reported a blast and a gunman on the roof of the building in Prague’s historic centre.

 According to Prague Mayor Bohuslav Svoboda, the philosophy department of Charles University was later evacuated.
 The police department said the square had been sealed off.
-It also urged people to leave the surrounding streets and stay inside.

-Jana Postova, a spokesperson for Prague’s rescue service, confirmed numerous people were injured but had no details.